 Whether you have a natural miscarriage or a medical procedure done, the effects shall likely remain the same.
 In this blog, we will talk about the possible consequences, recovery time, medical guidance to be taken and how to take care of yourself.

-What should you expect after a medical abortion?
+What should you expect after a medical Termination of Pregnancy?

 The abortion clinic in London recommends several abortion methods as per the patient’s pregnancy stage and medical requirements: vacuum aspiration, abortion pills and D&E (dilation and evacuation).
 In most cases, the woman experiences severe symptoms if she has had an abortion performed in the second or third trimester.
 After the abortion, you may experience bleeding for around six weeks or not at all.